<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Bank reconciliation is the process of comparing your company's bank statements to your own records, ensuring all transactions are accounted for.
 An effective bank reconciliation process can identify any discrepancies in your company's records, and help prevent fraud and theft from your bank account.

-If you weren’t to reconcile your accounts, you could potentially lose a lot of money and any fraud or theft that’s happening can be left to continue.
+If you weren't to reconcile your accounts, you could potentially lose a lot of money.
+Worse still, any fraud or theft against your business will go unidentified.
+Frankly, any company that fails to complete regular bank reconciliation statements leaves itself open to significant financial risk.

 Table of Contents